-We may not be able to generate sufficient cash flows or obtain access to external financing necessary to fund existing operations and planned expansions.
+We may not be able to generate sufficient cash flows or obtain access to external financing necessary to fund existing operations and our growth plan.

-Cash flows may be insufficient to provide adequate working capital in the future and we may require additional financing for further implementation of our growth plans.
+Cash flows may be insufficient to provide adequate working capital in the future and we may require additional financing to fund existing operations as well as our growth plan.
 There is no assurance that any additional financing will be available if and when required, or, even if available, that it would not materially dilute the ownership percentage of our then existing shareholders, result in increased expenses or result in covenants or special rights that would restrict our operations.